nahiyan/darwin/README.md

 Please note:

 - The include files for such components are located in the `/includes` directory.
-- The libraries (static or dynamic) are located inside `/libraries` directory.
+- The libraries (static or dynamic) are located in the `/libraries` directory.
-- Extensions are placed inside `/extensions` directory.
+- Extensions are placed in the `/extensions` directory.

 The first step to get started is to build the basic components, which are required by most extensions of Darwin.